-WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of Vermont to supplement state and local recovery efforts in the areas affected by a severe storm and flooding on April 15, 2019.
+WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of Vermont to supplement state and local recovery efforts in the areas affected by severe storms and flooding on Oct.
+31 to Nov.
+1, 2019.

-Federal funding is available to the state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe storm and flooding in Bennington, Essex, Orange, Rutland, Washington, and Windsor counties.
+The President’s action makes federal funding available to the state, eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair and replacement of facilities damaged by severe storms and flooding in Addison, Chittenden, Essex, Franklin, Lamoille, Orange, Orleans, and Washington counties.

-James N. Russo has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Russo said additional designations may be made at a later date if warranted by the results of further damage assessments.
+James R. McPherson has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+McPherson said additional designations may be made at a later date if warranted by the results of further damage assessments.

 FEMA’s mission is to help people before, during and after disasters.